machinexa2/machinexa2.github.io/writeups/_posts/2020-09-20-audioedit.markdown

 `' and 2=2 or (SELECT substr(count(*),1,1) FROM information_schema.columns WHERE table_name = 'audioedit')=1 or '`
 <br>
-So, after running script i know number of columns are 5, now what.
-After writing another payload to find column it errored out no matter what i used.
+So, after running script I know number of columns are 5, now what?
+After writing another payload to find column it errored out no matter what I used.
 Now, this part was very tough to debug.
 I just went mad trying to find out what was the problem.
 It took about 3 hours to find what was the problem.
 I crafted about 4-5 payloads, none of them were working.
 ```sql
 ' and 2=2 or (SELECT substr(column_name,1,1) FROM information_schema.columns where table_name='audioedit' limit 1 OFFSET 1)='a' or '
 ' and 2=2 or (SELECT((SELECT count(*) FROM information_schema.columns WHERE table_name = 'audioedit' and column_name LIKE 'xx%')=1)) or '
 ' and 2=2 or (select substr(column_name,1,1)='y' from information_schema.columns where table_name = 'audioedit' limit 1,1) or '
 ```
 <br>
 First, I thought limit was blocked as every payload used it.
 Trying simpler payloads like `' and 2=2 or (select version() like '5%' limit 1) or '` did work.
-I got to a point when the payload was large, then I added ()  which caused the error.
-Oh, so spaces are the problem.
-Why the hell did I use 2=2.
-Shit.
-Also, i reduced `get_random_string()` to length of 2.
+I got to a point when the payload was large, then for debuggin I added ()  which caused the error.
+Oh, so I figured out spaces are the problem.
+Why did I use 2=2 in the first place..
+Also, I reduced `get_random_string()` to length of 2.
 Finally, it worked like a charm and got the first column name, then second, then third...

 ![Random Column name](/writeups/assets/images/ctflearn_audioedit_random.png)

-I did some SQL magic in some columns one column interesting column was file.
-I found out the flag was in file `supersecretflagf1le.mp3`.
+I did some SQL magic in some columns.
+There were multiple columns and the one that caught my attention was file column.
+The column had a row with value `supersecretflagf1le.mp3` which hints the flag.
 So, I used the file parameter to reference that file, and unfortunately, I didn't get a flag.
+I was still stuck and frustated to point where I felt very sick.

 ### Audio Editing
 Its the final step, setting visualization to a sonogram and editing some other kind of stuff it was printing lof of stuff.
-Changing each options and trying all combinatins I finally got the flag embedded in the image.
-Then I submitted the flag and the feeling of exploiting was awesome.
+I was thinking where could be the flag hidden in that file.
+After changing each options and trying all combinatins I finally got the flag embedded in the image.
+Then I submitted it and the feeling of exploiting was awesome.

 ![Random Column name](/writeups/assets/images/ctflearn_audioedit_flag.png)